chiefley/blog-client/src/Project Info/General Notes.md

 ### Backend & Hosting
 - Wordpress Business plan at Hostinger.com to enable full REST API access
 - Currently hosted at https://wpcms.thechief.com.
-- WordPress multisite capability to support multiple blogs (domain1.com/blog1, domain2.com/blo2, etc.)
+- WordPress multisite capability to support multiple blogs (domain1.com/blog1, domain1.com/blo2, etc.)
 - WP is configured for three sites: wa1x, applefinch, and the default headless site for development.
 - WA1X is a ham radio blog.
 Applefinch is a blog about science and the scientific method.
 - I am the only admin since all the blogs will be mine.
 - I will use the Wordpress Admin for all configuration and content management.

 ### Development Approach
-- Using Webstorm for development.
+- Using VS Code
-- Using cmd window to run npm commands.
+- Using Claude and Claude Code for vibe coding.
 - Creating discrete components and services using Vite components.
 - Leveraging TypeScript interfaces for WordPress API responses
 - Incremental development with component-based approach